GyazSquare/flycheck-objc-clang/README.md

 ## License

-The software is licensed under the MIT License.
+This software is licensed under the MIT License.

 See the LICENSE file for details.